aaronjasso/HC-SR04--x2--WeMos-D1-Mini-Shield/README.md

 Trigger pin:  D7
 Echo pin:  D8

 The board and SENSE1 have been tested.
 Example Arduino sketches are in work.
+Boards available from OSH Park here: https://oshpark.com/shared_projects/YeCIIDGi